With that, do you want to just launch us off by reading your email?

 I can't even get out of bed in the morning.

-I feel so horrified about ten years.
+I feel so horrified about 10 years my children suffered.

-Yeah, that we actually me and my twin brother have actually brought this up with our parents before, and we and not too long ago we actually had a pretty substantial talk about it.
+Yeah, that we actually, me and my twin brother have actually brought this up with our parents before.

 And what happened?

-Well, both of them apologize for I'm sorry.
+Well, both of them apologized for.

 Don't apologize to me, man.